linhwhen/linhwhen.github.io/_pages/about.md

 My research interests include building ethical design systems for marginalized groups.

-I also spend my time climbing, writing, and illustrating.
+I enjoy climbing, writing, and illustration in my free time.

 This website holds my portfolio of creative work as well as a blog for smaller projects, research, and essays.